While the world tore its hair out over the Suez, Russia saw an opportunity

-Salvage crews using tugboats dislodged the 1300-foot vessel Monday afternoon, according to Peter Berdowski, CEO of Dutch salvage company Boskalis, with more than 370 ships waiting to pass through the canal.
+Salvage crews using tugboats dislodged the 1,300-foot vessel Monday afternoon, according to Peter Berdowski, CEO of Dutch salvage company Boskalis, with more than 370 ships waiting to pass through the canal.
 The massive container ship ran aground Tuesday.

 Russia last year released a sweeping plan to open up the Arctic shipping route, which includes building a fleet of dozens of nuclear icebreakers and other ships, mapping natural resources in the region and developing airports, ports and railways in northern Russia.